|Back to Main Print This Page Email to a Friend|

 - Note the days of menstruation and sexual activity.

-- The so-called "fertile window" is 6 days long.
+- The "fertile window" is 6 days long.
 It starts 5 days before ovulation and ends the day of ovulation.

 - Six days before ovulation, mucus is affected by estrogen and becomes clear and elastic.
 Ovulation is likely to occur the last day that mucus has these properties.